setms/book/docs/requirements/digest.md

 @@Wiegers2013 recognizes different kinds of requirements:

-- **Business requirements** describe _why_ the organization is developing a system: the benefits they hope to achieve.
+- **Business requirements** describe _why_ the organization is developing a system; the benefits they hope to achieve in the form of high-level business objectives.
+- **System requirements** describe the requirements for a system that consists of multiple subsystems.
+  An **external interface requirement** describes the connection between the system and other systems, hardware, or users.
 - **User requirements** describe goals or tasks the users must be able to perform with the product to realize the business requirements.
   Most systems support multiple user classes, as well as other stakeholders, like legal officers and developers.